-I also try my best to pick the strawberries as soon as they are ripe enough and I ensure to remove any decaying fruit that lays on the ground.
+I also try my best to pick the strawberries as soon as they are ripe enough, and I ensure to remove any decaying fruit that lies on the ground.

 Strawberry clippers are mostly a nuisance during early spring.
-They feed on the pollen and make little holes in the flower bud.
+They feed on the pollen and make little holes in the flower buds.

 The female bud weevils lay eggs in the flower bud and close it to ensure the eggs are safe.
 This prevents the flower from becoming a strawberry.